gillesdm/SwiftCN/README.md

 - [ ] iOS and macOS example apps

 ## 🤝 Contributing
-We'd love your help making SwiftCN even better!
+We'd love your help making SwiftShadUI even better!
 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/amazing-component`)
 3. Make your changes